 Although there are big cats across Africa, many of the species are notoriously shy — leopard, caracal, and serval for example — so you need to choose your destination carefully to give you the best change of getting the sightings you want.
 At Africa Exclusive, we know which parks and reserves will give you the best chance of encountering your favourite cat, so we can tell you with confidence where you are most likely to see them in any given season.

 Private Reserves For Tailored Game Drives

 In Kenya’s Masai Mara, for example, we know that the private wildlife reserves are home to large populations of leopard.
 Seeing a mother playing with her cubs, keeping them safe from predators, is one of life’s great joys, and we want you to be able to enjoy it to the fullest.
 To this end, we book you into small, exclusive camps so that when you do go out on safari and chance upon such wonders, you won’t be sharing it with crowds of other spectators.
 You can take as long as you want to soak up the experience, and will get the very best angles for your photographs.

 In South Africa, where you can take one of our malaria-free safaris, you’ll find the Big Five, including substantial populations of lion and leopard.
-The luxurious Singita Lodges are on private reserves neighbouring the Kruger National Park, one of the most famous in Africa, and the Singita Lebombo and Sweni Lodges in particular give you unrivalled access to the incredible four prides of lion living in the vicinity.
+The luxurious Singita Lodges are on private reserves neighbouring the Kruger National Park, one of the most famous in Africa, and Singita Lebombo and Sweni in particular give you unrivalled access to the incredible four prides of lion living in the vicinity.
 Females and their young frequently roam close to the lodges, to feed or make use of the watering holes, and you also stand a good chance of seeing cheetah (adult males as well as females with their newborn cubs).

 With so many opportunities to see Africa’s big cats in the flesh, what are you waiting for?
 The lion and the leopard, the cheetah too, are waiting for you.
 Come and listen to them roar.